I’m Like You: How to Segment Voter Contact Lists

 • Mary considers the Constitution sacred.
 She will ensure that American rights, including the rights of women, are enshrined in the Constitution despite activist judges.

-As mentioned before, always remember that no voter votes in isolation of all issues.
+As mentioned before, always remember that no voter votes in isolation from all issues.
 This is why your volunteers must have a dynamic script – which they can navigate as issues arise.

 Few people are going to listen to a long script.
 Mary’s volunteers will have to jump from issue to issue as the voters answer or reveal their preferences.

-While one is never sure how an election swings, at least Pew research shows that if Mary can show she is like her voters, they will (for the most part) vote for her.
-So let’s ensure we have segments of people – at least three deep – on how much we are like them.
+While one is never sure how an election swings, at least Pew Research shows that if Mary can show she is like her voters, they will (for the most part) vote for her.
+So let’s ensure we segment contact lists at least three deep – on how much we are like them.